rangzen/otel-status/README.md

-These tools allow you to monitor the status of your endpoints in real-time, with comprehensive traces and metrics data to hepl you understand the performance of your system.
+These tools allow you to monitor the status of your endpoints in real-time, with comprehensive traces and metrics data to help you understand the performance of your system.

 See [cmd/otel-status](cmd/otel-status) for an example of a tool that uses this library.